 Have you ever tried adding the embed code of a YouTube video to your HTML email design?
 There are ways to make videos work in a couple of email clients, but there’s still no solution that would work everywhere.

-The same goes for custom and Google fonts as well.
-These are not supported either in most email clients, so you always have to add numerous fallback options.
+Same goes for custom and Google fonts as well.
+They are not supported either in most email clients, so you always have to add numerous fallback options.

-Email design has its own limitations, unfortunately, and you either need to obey or experiment a lot if you want to push the envelope.
+HTML email design has its own limitations, unfortunately.
+And you either need to obey or experiment a lot if you want to push the envelope.

 This is the third article of the “Email Design Basics for Email Marketers” series.
 In this chapter, you’re going to learn which “modern” techniques work in email design and which do not.

 Although there is a variety of options to customize your content with HTML, these options don’t always translate well into your emails.
 Support for various types of HTML content – such as embedded media, custom fonts, and flash – tend to vary among the different email clients.